CodeSparta/sparta-vpc/README.md

 quite a few tags that are critical to ensuring that you can take advantage of all cloud integration features in OpenShift 4.

-To improve that exprience and to ensure the infrastructure provided by default matches as closely as possible to what you would get if you used the IPI method of deployment, this repository includes modified versions of each of the CloudFormation templates to fix those issues.
+To improve that experience and to ensure the infrastructure provided by default matches as closely as possible to what you would get if you used the IPI method of deployment, this repository includes modified versions of each of the CloudFormation templates to fix those issues.